andrejprotti/server-names-api/README.md

 ## Usage

-To install the application and run the tests:
+After cloning the project and switching to the project root, install the application and run the tests with:

     mvn clean install